beregond/andon-light/README.md

 ## Development

-Check `devbin` dir to see available helpful commands
+List `devbin` dir to see available helpful commands